novix-sa/Pyplan/docs/Quick Start.md

 After login in, you will reach the app landpage that looks like the following picture:
 ![Pyplan Homepage](http://img.pyplan.org/Quick_start_home.png)
 Here you will find sections for creating a new model, open recent models, recover any active session, or opening tutorials and examples.
-Click on create a new model, and then click on "Open Model"
+Click on create a new model.
 ## **Homepage Menu**
-At the homepage
+After the new model workspace is created, click on "Open Model"
 ![Open Model](http://img.pyplan.org/Quick_start_open_model.png)

-Clicking on Open Model, you will access the sandbox for creating your model logic.
+Now you will access the sandbox for creating your model logic.
 ![Coding calculation logic](http://img.pyplan.org/Quick_start_model_code.png)

 ### Coding